Bloomberg at Lindner

 At first the functionality of the terminal will be overwhelming as the options and resources are incredibly vast.
 Only through frequent use can you develop a comfort level and then eventually some expertise.
 The Finance faculty are committed to integrating some Bloomberg functionality into many of our courses.
-And once we move into the new building in the Fall of 2019 and have an Investments Lab and a Lab Manager, we can even more extensively incorporate Bloomberg throughout the curriculum.
+Once we move into the new building in the fall of 2019, the Johnson Investment Counsel Investment Lab will extensively incorporate Bloomberg throughout the curriculum.

 Below are some basic guidelines to get you started with the terminal, and some key functionality as suggested by members of our Finance Advisory Board.

 Bloomberg provides extensive on-screen help, customer support and cheat sheets.